CFT-Forensics: High-Performance Byzantine Accountability for Crash Fault Tolerant Protocols: Introduction

-Our contributions are threefold: \begin{itemize} \item \textbf{Accountably-Safe Consensus:} We propose \sysname, a lightweight modification of the Raft protocol that provably guarantees to expose at least one node that committed Byzantine faults when {consensus is violated.
-Note that we cannot guarantee to detect more than one Byzantine node, as only one malicious node is needed to break CFT consensus; however, for certain classes of attacks involving multiple Byzantine nodes, we are able to detect multiple misbehaving nodes (\sref{sec:audit-full}).
-The main intellectual contribution is in identifying the simplest possible algorithmic changes to the consensus protocol, while acquiring accountability for Byzantine faults and retaining crash fault tolerance.
-Our key finding is such an identification: adding only new signatures during log replication and leader election.
-Theoretically proving that these changes are sufficient requires reasoning about what cases can (and cannot) occur in an execution, an analysis of independent interest in the literature on proofs of consensus protocols. }
+\begin{itemize} \item \textbf{Accountably-Safe Consensus:} We first formally define a subclass of CFT protocols called \familyname protocols, which includes two of the most widely-used CFT protocols in use today: Raft \cite{raft} and Paxos \cite{originalpaxos,heidivs} \footnote{{For notational brevity, we use the name `Paxos' to refer to variants of the Paxos algorithm that that are sometimes referred to as multi-Paxos to distinguish from the original single-decree Paxos \cite{originalpaxos,heidivs}.}}.
+Intuitively, the defining feature of this class is that its protocols cycle between two phases: log replication and leader election, and each phase satisfies some formal properties (defined in Section \ref{sec:model}.
+We then propose \sysname, a lightweight modification to \familyname CFT protocols that \emph{provably} guarantees to expose at least one node that committed Byzantine faults when {consensus is violated.
+Note that we cannot guarantee to detect more than one Byzantine node, as only one malicious node is needed to break CFT consensus; however, for certain classes of attacks involving multiple Byzantine nodes, we are able to detect multiple misbehaving nodes (\sref{sec:audit-full}). }

+\item \textbf{Theoretical Efficiency Comparison:} We theoretically analyze the communication and computational overhead of \sysname compared to the most relevant prior work in this space, PeerReview.
+We show that \sysname has (amortized) vanishing storage overhead compared to the baseline protocol in practical scenarios, while PeerReview has overhead that grows linearly with the logs.
+In addition, during log replication, the communication overhead of \sysname is $58\%$ lower than PeerReview.

-\item \textbf{Performance Evaluation:} We implement \sysname as a fork of nuRaft, a popular C++ implementation of Raft.
-We evaluate its performance compared to Raft, both in direct experiments and by seamlessly integrating Raft-Forensics into OpenCBDC \cite{lovejoyhamilton}, an open-source CBDC implementation.
-In direct comparisons, we observe in Fig. \ref{fig:main} that \sysname achieves performance close to vanilla Raft (experimental details in \sref{sec:eval}).
+\item \textbf{Empirical Performance Evaluation on Raft:} We implement \raftname, an instantiation of \sysname for the Raft protocol.
+Our implementation is built on a fork of nuRaft, a popular C++ implementation of Raft.
+We evaluate its performance compared to Raft, both in benchmark experiments and in a downstream application---specifically, OpenCBDC \cite{lovejoyhamilton}---an open-source central bank digital currency (CBDC) implementation that uses nuRaft. { In benchmark experiments, we observe in Fig. \ref{fig:main} that \sysname achieves performance close to vanilla Raft (experimental details in \sref{sec:eval}).
 For instance, in end-to-end experiments, it achieves a maximum throughput that is 87.8\% the maximum throughput of vanilla Raft, at $46\%$ higher confirmation latency (44 ms).
-In our OpenCBDC experiments over a wide-area network, Raft-Forensics achieves 2.2\% lower throughput at 14.4\% higher latency (326 ms) than vanilla Raft.
+In our OpenCBDC experiments over a wide-area network, Raft-Forensics achieves 2.2\% lower throughput at 14.4\% higher latency (326 ms) than vanilla Raft. }